- Planning your Bachelor of Theology

 The standard way to submit assignments in the Department of Theology and Religion is electronically via Blackboard.
 Your Lecturer may also request that you use the Blackboard SafeAssign feature as a safeguard against plagiarism.

-- All Assignments submitted in the Department of Theology and Religion must be prefaced with a student Plagiarism Declaration Form.
+- All Assignments submitted in the Department of Theology and Religion must be prefaced with a student Plagiarism Declaration Form (available to download from this web page.)

 - Late Assignments MUST NOT be submitted via Blackboard.
 Assignments submitted after the deadline dates printed in this course book must be emailed directly to the Lecturer.
 It is in your interests to make sure that you receive email confirmation that the assignment has indeed been received.